- Ph.D., University of Georgia, 1985

 My laboratory is interested in the genomic processes that alter gene and chromosomal frequencies in natural populations of plants and animals.

 Chromosomal inversions are often detected in humans when individuals present symptoms of genetic diseases.
 Individuals with two different inversions can have lower fertility because genetic exchange between inverted chromosomes can lead to the formation of sperm or eggs with less or more genetic information.
 Inversions, however, also can be present in populations at high frequencies with no apparent negative effects on viability or reproduction.
-This proposal will test hypotheses about how inversions arise, spread, and are maintained in populations.
+My laboratory tests hypotheses about how inversions arise, spread, and are maintained in populations.

 Drosophila pseudoobscura is a model system for the study of inversions because its third chromosome is polymorphic for over 30 different gene arrangements in populations.
 These arrangements were generated through a series of overlapping paracentric inversions.
 The inversion frequencies vary among populations forming clines or gradients whose major frequency shifts occur with major climatic zones in the southwestern United States.
 The gene arrangement frequencies cycle with the seasons and show altitudinal clines.
 Population cage experiments in the laboratory have shown that different gene arrangements are maintained at stable equilibrium frequencies.